 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Novel Respiratory Virus: Information for Health Care Providers
+Novel Respiratory Viruses: Information for Health Care Providers

-The World Health Organization is closely monitoring novel and emerging respiratory infections.
+The World Health Organization and Public Health Agency of Canada are closely monitoring novel and emerging respiratory infections caused by viruses.

-The risk of transmission of novel influenza virus (such as avian influenza A (H7N9) or novel coronavirus) is currently low in Canada.
+The risk of human infections and transmission of novel influenza virus (such as avian influenza A(H5N1) or swine influenza A(H3N2)v) or novel coronavirus (such as MERS-CoV) is currently low in Canada.
 However, it is important that all health care providers are aware of the steps to identify, diagnose and treat persons who may be infected with these viruses.

 We need your feedback to improve saskatchewan.ca.
 Help us improve